Isaiah 45:9 The Potter, the Clay & the Sovereignty of God

 So God here tells Cyrus about Himself.
 That He is the only God.
 That He is the Sovereign God.
 He is the one who is in control.
 He is the one that not only brings well being but scripture also says that He brings calamity.
 And that is all part of the sovereignty of God.
 Which brings us to verse 9 about the Potter and the Clay.
 Why do you think that follows on in this context?

-[2] ↩ In this last week I heard of two stories about two different pastors in two different parts of the world.
+[2] ↩ In this last week I heard two stories about two different pastors in two different parts of the world.
 I will just tell you about them briefly.
 The first pastor was an American pastor and he was well loved by his church and his congregation.
 One day he got a virus and the virus attacked his vocal chords and he couldn't speak.
 He thought to himself - I will get over this, I will get better and will go back to work.
 But the days went into weeks and the weeks went into months.
 And he could not speak.
 The congregation really loved him and they obviously wanted to keep him as a Pastor so he stayed on for a year even though he couldn't give any sermons or minister like before.
 He just could not speak.
 After a year he thought that he would have to resign, which he did as he didn't think it was fair to the church to stay on.
 And for the next three years, it seemed as if times were pretty tough.
 His wife had to go back to work.
 This virus that had attacked his vocal chords had rendered him mute, apart from just a slight little voice.
 After three years his church actually asked him to come back just to teach an adult Sunday school.
 He said that he couldn't really speak, that he only had a slight, slight whisper but they said 'we don't care, speak right into the microphone, we will turn the microphone right up and we will listen really, really intently...
 We just want you back!'
 And so he agreed.
 They recorded his message so as you listened you were hearing the actual events of that day.
 You could hear him speaking in just a little squeaky voice, very quietly.
 And he was actually talking about the fact when it comes to God and healing, people go to two extremes.
 Some people say that healing is in the atonement so that if we have faith then we should be healed because Jesus died for all our sicknesses and he said that that is not actually biblical (and I agree with that).
-He said that other people go to the other extreme and say that miracles and healing died out in the in the first century and he said that this was not biblical and this I totally agree with that as well!
+He said that other people go to the other extreme and say that miracles and healing died out in the first century and he said that this was not biblical and this I totally agree with that as well!
 He began speaking about the Sovereignty of God and as he did an amazing wonderful thing happened... as he was talking slowly but surely his voice started to come back to him!
 And he had to stop as he was in bewilderment as to what was happening.
 He knew that a miracle was actually taking place while he explained the Sovereignty of God.
 It was an amazing thing to hear and suddenly after a while the congregation started to realise as well that he was speaking normally and they all started to clap and he was miraculously healed.
 I believe he now has a ministry called New Voice Ministries.
 And it was just an amazing testimony of God sovereignly moving to heal this man.
 He was able to go back and pastor again.
 Just a fantastic wonderful story.
 A real tear jerker when you hear it happening believe me!

 The other story that I heard, and it only came a couple of days after this, was of a pastor who lives pretty close to where I live and he was out mountain biking in the Redwood Forest with someone from his congregation and there was a path that split and he went one way and the other person went the other.
 This path joins back up and where it joins up the person who he was mountain biking with got there but the pastor didn't arrive.
 So he waited and after a while he double backed down the track and found that the pastor had actually come off his bike and had gone head first into a tree.
 That Pastor, at the time I heard about it, was on life support and he couldn't even breathe by himself.
 The signs are that he may be a tetraplegic.
 And when you hear stories like that you just think WHY!
 WHY?
 And it can shake your belief in the Sovereignty of God.
 But the fact is we don't know what God is going to do in this situation, but we do know that God is sovereign, that he has allowed it for His own purpose and that He can turn all things and work all things for good for those who love Him.